AmitBhardwaj26/DSA/Leetcode/May/1822. Sign of the Product of an Array/README.md

 <h3>Medium</h3>
 <hr>
 <div><p>
+There is a function signFunc(x) that returns:

+1 if x is positive.
+-1 if x is negative.
+0 if x is equal to 0.
- You are given an integer array nums and an array queries where queries[i] = [vali, indexi].
+You are given an integer array nums.
+Let product be the product of all values in the array nums.

-For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.

-Return an integer array answer where answer[i] is the answer to the ith query.
+Return signFunc(product).
 </p>